August 1st, 2019

 The Mockingbird was a common pet from the late 1700s to the early 1900s.
 After the cagebird trade was stopped, the Mockingbird made a come-back in many areas, especially in Texas.

-If a mockingbird finds your backyard feeder, it wasn't because it detected the smell of high quality suet or seed, rather, it was because it visually recognized the shape and color of the feeder.
+If a Mockingbird finds your backyard feeder, it wasn't because it detected the smell of high quality suet or seed, rather, it was because it visually recognized the shape and color of the feeder itself.
 You can bet that a Mockingbird will find any newly mounted bird feeder, whether it's been up for a week or only a few days, it will find it.
 Indeed, the precise instincs of a Mockingbird will tell it the exact size, shape and color of most types of feeders.

 Mockingbirds are always a pleasure to have around, not just for their sounds but for their behaviors.
 They like to run, dart, hop and perform flying maneuvers that compare somewhat to a purple martin.
 The stripped patterns on their wings seem to come alive when they flap their wings, making them very noticeable during flight.

-Northern Mockingbirds are territorial, and they sometimes perform daring aerial displays in their attempt to harass birds that invade their airspace, flying high and low around them, even dive bombing toward them.
+Northern Mockingbirds are territorial, and they sometimes perform daring aerial displays in their attempt to harass birds that invade their airspace, flying high and low around them, sometimes dive bombing toward them.
 Even hawks are no exception.
-And when there's any kind of threat on the ground, they're just as brave on the ground too, racing toward them in a full gallop, and flapping their wings all at the same time.
+And when there's any kind of threat on the ground, they're just as brave, as they sometimes race straight toward danger in a full gallop while flapping their wings all at the same time.
 Yes, Mockingbirds know how to make a rukus!

-It's always a delight to be in the presence of a northern Mockingbird.
+It's always a delight to be in the presence of a Northern Mockingbird.
 And their presence is easy to detect, as their appearance and sounds make it obvious that they are close.
 When they sing, their sound fragments can be quite lyrical.
-It's also fun to watch them on the ground, as they jump into the air, fan and flap their wings, then landing in the same spot.
+It's also fun to watch them on the ground, as they jump into the air, fan and flap their wings, then land in the same spot.
 That's how you can easily identify them.
-So if you happen to see one, make sure to enjoy the sight of their unique features, such as their grey body and distinct feather patterns.
+So if you happen to see one, make sure to enjoy the sight of their unique features, such as their grey body, white underbelly, and distinct feather patterns.
 Indeed, they like showing off.
-It's almost as if they like showing off their white patches underneath.
+It's almost as if they know you're watching.

-Yes, a mockingbird sings and chirps in so many different sounds, and is a pleasure to to listen to all day long.
-Once you notice a mockingbird, you'll never forget it.
-Regardless of their periodic crankiness, the northern mockingbird is well appreciated and is recognized as the state bird in Texas and several other states as well.
+A Mockingbird sings and chirps in many different sounds, and it's a pleasure to listen to them all day long.
+Once you notice one, you'll never forget it.
+Regardless of their periodic crankiness, the Northern Mockingbird is well appreciated and is recognized as the State Bird of Texas, and several other states as well.
 Next, read aboutPeacocks in Southern California»